 - Leadership and significant service to the collaborative community.

 Camille was in the 2017 inaugural class of those obtaining credentialing in Texas.
 She achieved the highest level of certification as a Master Credentialed Collaborative Professional.
-She has spent nearly 20 years representing collaborative divorce clients in Texas.
+She has spent more than 20 years representing collaborative divorce clients in Texas.
 She has the training and experience to successfully handle these cases and is ready to help you.

 Contact Camille today to discuss your Collaborative Divorce.